Darren Naish: Tetrapod Zoology

 In 2006, Naish started a weblog, Tetrapod Zoology, that covered various aspects of zoology.
-In 2007 he joined the ScienceBlogs network.
+In 2007, he joined the ScienceBlogs network.
 In July 2011, the blog moved to the Scientific American blog network, as of 31 July 2018 the blog has moved away from Scientific American and is hosted independently.
 Tetrapod Zoology covers various subjects concerning tetrapods.
 Topics have included frogs, reptiles, mammals, birds, dinosaurs, pterosaurs and cryptozoology.
 Together with colleagues Michael P. Taylor and Mathew Wedel, Naish also contributes to the Sauropod Vertebra Picture of the Week blog.

 In 2010, Naish published a collection of early articles from Tetrapod Zoology as a book titled Tetrapod Zoology Book One.

-Tetrapod Zoology Podcast
+Tetrapod Zoology

 The Tetrapod Zoology Podcast was launched on 1 February 2013 and is the official podcast of the TetZooVerse.
 The podcast covers all things tetrapod and vertebrate palaeontology.
 The podcast is hosted by Naish and co-host John Conway, For episode 15 the regular hosts were joined by Memo Kosemen, co-author and artist of Cryptozoologicon.

-Tetrapod Zoology Convention
+Convention organisation

+TetZooCon

-TetZooCon was an annual meeting themed around the contents of the Tetrapod Zoology blog.
-The convention was first held on 12 June 2014 and took place in various venues in London until it ended, with the final event held in September 2024.
-The convention involved talks on a variety of subjects, ranging from palaeontology to cryptozoology, as well as workshops.
-The convention was organised by Naish and Conway; the former traditionally giving a talk himself, the latter hosting a workshop.
+Naish and Conway co-organised the annual TetZooCon event, often participating in those conferences by giving guest talks.
+TetZooCon was a convention featuring talks and workshops on natural history, with content reflecting that of the Tetrapod Zoology blog.
+The convention was first held on 12 July 2014 at the London Wetland Centre, and subsequently took place in various venues in London over the following years.
+The largest TetZooCon was the 11th and final conference, held from 27 to 29 September 2024, which attracted 330 registered attendees and over 30 stalls.

 DinoCon

-DinoCon is an annual palaeontology-themed convention, organised by Naish and PalaeoGames Ltd. It was first held in Exeter in August 2025.
+Naish and Conway co-organise the annual DinoCon event, in partnership with PalaeoGames Ltd, as well as participating in the conferences through talks and book signings.
+DinoCon is an annual palaeontology-themed convention in the United Kingdom.
+It follows TetZooCon as its successor.
+DinoCon is hosted at the University of Exeter, in the Great Hall and Devonshire House.
+It was first held in Exeter from 16 to 17 August 2025, attracting 860 attendees.
+The second DinoCon conference is scheduled to be held on 25 to 26 July 2026.
+DinoCon is promoted by its organisers as the largest meeting dedicated to palaeontology ever held in the United Kingdom.